EverestWorks/EverTerm/README.md

 Replace [file.py] with the python file you wish to compile

-UPDATE: I'M DEVELOPING A VERSION FOR LINUX, PLEASE SIT TIGHT!
+LINNUX USERS!
+I'M DEVELOPING A VERSION FOR LINUX, PLEASE SIT TIGHT, IT'LL TAKE A BIT!